Fars29/QuickLabel/README.md

 # QuickLabel

-**Collaborative dataset annotation for object detection — built for speed.**
+**Collaborative dataset annotation for object detection.
+Built for speed.**

 QuickLabel lets small teams build COCO-format datasets together without friction.
 Capture images from a webcam, drag in files, draw bounding boxes, and push everything to a shared Hugging Face repository in one click.